Main menu

 * purple tinge to lips, tongue (can indicate respiratory disease)

-This is only a very brief summary and, if you have the slightest suspicion that your bunny might be ill, then it is essential that he/she is examined by a rabbit-
+This is only a very brief summary and, if you have the slightest suspicion that your bunny might be ill, then it is essential that he/she is examined by a rabbit-savvy veterinary surgeon without delay.

 The most common general problems include overgrown nails (which should be regularly checked), overgrown teeth and diarrhoea caused by too many green foods or an infection.
 If your rabbit develops diarrhoea, runny eyes or nose, has a poor coat, sits alone huddled in a corner of the hutch or cage, becomes lethargic, loses his/her appetite or appears to be losing weight then veterinary attention must be sought immediately.

 If your young rabbit appears to be off its food, producing no droppings at all, is dehydrated and/or has a hard and lumpy, or very bloated abdomen, this can indicate gastric stasis which requires immediate treatment from a Vet.
 The sooner this is treated then the greater the chances of recovery from this disease, known as the 'silent killer'.
-A bunny suffering from stasis will need several days of intensive nursing round-
+A bunny suffering from stasis will need several days of intensive nursing round-the-clock - but s/he can recover if treated promptly.

-It is strongly recommended that you have your rabbit(s) vaccinated against VHD (viral haemorrhagic disease) annually and myxomatosis every 6 months.
+It is strongly recommended that you have your rabbit(s) vaccinated against VHD (viral haemorrhagic disease) annually using the combined Myxo-RHD vaccine.
+Our babies are vaccinated prior to adoption.